Mind the trap! Antipatterns, a common type of problem in technical writing

 Assumption Driven Documentation

-Assumption that the users are just like the author and have the same knowledge and skills.
+Assumption that the users are on the same level as the author and have the same knowledge and skills.
+(As they say, bait the hook to suit the fish, not the fisherman.)

 Broken Windows

 Small problems that are not fixed show a state neglect.
 Discipline decreases and the problems multiply.
+This principle is known in sociology as Broken Windows Theory (see https://en.wikipedia.org/wiki/Broken_windows_theory).

 Feature Creep

-Even if this antipattern rarely occurs within the documentation team itself, the team often has to react to this problem.
+A product is repeatedly extended, making it increasingly complex (often due to stakeholder requests). – Even if this antipattern rarely occurs within the documentation team itself, the documentation has to react.

 The Customers are Idiots/We are Idiots